AnikaS-23/attendence_pred/ReadME.md

 ## Attendance Risk Prediction & Early Warning System

-Attendora is an attendance monitoring and prediction system designed to help students and faculty identify attendance risks before they become a serious problem.
+Vigil is an attendance monitoring and prediction system designed to help students and faculty identify attendance risks before they become a serious problem.

 Traditional attendance systems mainly show a student's current attendance percentage.
 Attendora goes one step further by analyzing attendance patterns, predicting future attendance, and providing early warnings when a student is at risk of falling below the required 75% attendance.